A schema, or your own database, becomes a hosted API.

 Q.07Can I use EndpointOS for production?+

-EndpointOS is currently in early access.
-It is suitable for prototypes, MVPs, internal tools, and early product validation.
-Production-focused plans will add larger request volumes, longer log retention, stronger controls, and support.
+EndpointOS is young.
+It is a strong fit today for prototypes, MVPs, internal tools, and early product validation.
+Paid plans add larger request volumes, longer log retention, and stronger controls.
+We keep hardening the billing and connector paths, so weigh that for high-stakes production use.

 Q.08What is not included yet?+